DeepakGupta1007/Food_App/README.md

 9. Babel preset is helping testing library to convert into html code.

 10. Testcases can be divided into describe where a finite number of test cases are passed.

+11. Watch test is useful any change in test.js file willresult in return.

+12. There are two methods inside describe in esting , - beforeEach- Want to run something before eachtest beforeAll- Want to do something before All